WardLT/daisy-game/README.md

 # Dolly Game Website

-Website for Amanda's party around guessing the breed of her dog, Dolly.
+Website for a party around guessing the breed of a dog.
+In this case, Dolly 🖤.